-RIDEM and RI Department of Health are working together to keep your fishing experience safe.
-During late summer through early winter, when the water levels are low and temperatures are high, scientists sample bodies of water for blue-green algae (also known as Cyanobacteria) toxins.
+RIDEM and RI Department of Health (DOH) are working together to keep your fishing experience safe.
+During the summer, fall and into the winter months, when the water levels are low and temperatures are high, RI DOH scientists sample bodies of water for blue-green algae (also known as Cyanobacteria) toxins.
 If toxin levels are too high, warnings are issued and signs are posted to refrain from recreational activities on that particular body of water.
 Here is a little more information about Cyanobacteria:

 What is Cyanobacteria?